serdyukov1980/push_swap-auto_tester/README.md

 this can be useful for running multiple instances of script parallel in multiple shell instances.

-The shell script uses linux executable name, which should be changed if necessary.
+The shell script uses linux tester executable name, which should be changed if necessary.